Last Updated on December 27, 2022 by ThoughtsStained

 Yeah, saying I loved this book is an understatement.

-So, yes, I loved this book and read it in two days.
+So, yes, I loved Empire of Sand.
+(Obviously, since I read it in two days.)
 I cannot wait for the sequel.
 I’m super curious to see what happens in the next story.
 But, if you haven’t read this yet, I highly recommend it.
 It’s a well-written, beautifully crafted, character-driven, Mughal India-inspired fantasy that deserved to be on every fantasy lover’s bookshelf.